Guillotine Regularization: Why removing layers is needed to improve generalization in Self-Supervised Learning: Conclusion

 \section{Conclusion}

-We re-framed the much used self-supervised learning trick of removing the top layers of a neural network before using it for a downstream task as a \emph{regularization strategy} coined \name.
-We demonstrated how this regularization is needed in SSL due to an inherent misalignment (at least given our current SSL setups) between the SSL training task and the downstream task.
-We also highlighted the fact that \name induces increased robustness to suboptimal hyper-parameter selection.
-Despite, its usefulness, having to rely on a \textit{trick} like \name to increase performances reveals an important shortcoming of current self-supervised learning methods: the inability to design experimental setups and training criteria that learn structured and truly invariant representations with respect to an appropriate set of factors of variation.
-As future work, in order to escape from \name, we should focus on finding new training schemes and criteria that are more \textit{aligned} with the downstream tasks of interest.
+Through empirical evaluations, we demonstrated that the optimal layer to use for downstream evaluation vary depending on several factors: optimization, data and downstream task.
+These results highlight the need for SSL practitioners to run systematic evaluations at several layers instead of using always the backbone as reference.
+We also demonstrated that the use of a projector in SSL depends on the alignment between the downstream and pretext task.
+Despite, its usefulness, having to rely on a \textit{trick} like \gr to increase performances reveals an important shortcoming of current self-supervised learning methods: the inability to design experimental setups and training criteria that learn structured and truly invariant representations with respect to an appropriate set of factors of variation.
+As future work, in order to escape from Guillotine Regularization, we should focus on finding new training criteria and data augmentations that will be more \textit{aligned} with the downstream tasks of interest.